Chimor: Split inheritance

-The Chimu capital, Chan Chan, had a series of elite residential compounds or cuidadelas that were not occupied simultaneously, but sequentially.
+The Chimu capital, Chan Chan, had a series of elite residential compounds or cuidadelas that were not occupied simultaneously but sequentially.
 The reason for this is that Chimu rulers practiced split inheritance, which dictated that the heir to the throne had to build his own palace.
 After the death of a ruler, all the ruler's wealth would be distributed to more distant relatives.

 Visual arts

 Shell

 The Chimú people highly valued mollusk shell for its economic and political significance as a luxury good traded over long distances, and the shell was often viewed as a symbol of elite status and divine power.
-Using shell as a medium for their art and artifacts, the Chimú frequently employed the shell of Spondylus, a type of marine bivalve mollusk.
+Using shell as a medium for their art and artifacts, the Chimú frequently employed the shell of Spondylus a type of marine bivalve mollusk.

-The most abundant Spondylus species present in Peru are Spondylus calcifer Carpenter and Spondylus princeps Broderip.
-Spondylus calcifer has red and white hues, primarily used for beads and artifacts.
-While this species resides in shallower waters and is easier to obtain, the Spondylus princeps, known as the “thorny oyster” for its characteristic spines, is a solid red color and can only be harvested by experienced divers.
-Thus, this shell is more highly desired and traded by the Chimú people.
+The most abundant Spondylus species present in Peru are Spondylus calcifer Carpenter and Spondylus princeps Broderip, Spondylus calcifer has red and white hues, primarily used for beads and artifacts.
+While this species resides in shallower waters and is easier to obtain, the Spondylus princeps, known as the "thorny oyster" for its characteristic spines, is a solid red color and can only be harvested by experienced divers.
+Thus, this shell was more highly desired and traded by the Chimú people.